Czech Philharmonic / Isang Enders

 His highly-acclaimed and early recording of the Bach Cello Suites on Berlin Classics was a triumph.
 One critic describes him as a “reflective and highly intelligent young man”.
 Isang Enders is signed to Berlin Classics and SONY Music Entertainment and plays an instrument by Jean Baptiste Vuillaume (Paris, 1840).

-In 2015 he toured Germany with the Czech Philharmonic, and in late 2015 and early 2016, he toured China with the same orchestra.
-In the spring of 2017 he toured Japan with the Prague Symphony Orchestra, with which Altrichter is planning a tour of Germany next year.
-His 2018 calendar includes a tour of the United Kingdom with the Czech National Symphony Orchestra.
+In 2015 he toured Germany with the Czech Philharmonic Orchestra, and in late 2015 and early 2016, he toured China with the same orchestra.
+At the beginning of the 2017/2018 season, he conducted the Czech Philharmonic at the Dvořák Prague International Festival and later toured very successfully in South Korea, Japan and Taiwan with the same orchestra.
+In the spring of 2017 he toured Japan with the Prague Symphony Orchestra.
+In 2018 he toured the United Kingdom with the Czech National Symphony Orchestra.
+In May 2019 he will be touring with the Czech Philharmonic in China.

 For Dvořák, 1889, in which he finished Symphony No. 8 in G major, Op.
 88, was a successful year indeed.
 He was offered the post of professor of composition at the Prague Conservatory and the National Theatre premiered his opera The Jacobin.
 The general interest in his music was further boosted by his fruitful visits to England.